cylify/Checkers/README.md

 You as a player are able to compete against a computer that is going to try its best to beat you!

 ### Player VS. Player
-Get your friend to compete against you for the title of the better checkers player
+Get your friend to compete against you for the title of the better checkers player!